Artificial island

 The Flevopolder in the Netherlands is 970 km^{2} (375 sq mi) and is the largest island formed by reclaimed land in the world.

 An artificial island or man-made island is an island that has been constructed by humans rather than formed through natural processes.
 Other definitions may suggest that artificial islands are lands with the characteristics of human intervention in their formation process, while others argue that artificial islands are created by expanding existing islets, constructing on existing reefs, or amalgamating several islets together.
-Although constructing artificial islands is not a modern phenomenon, there is no definite legal definition of it.
+Although constructing artificial islands is not a modern phenomenon, there is no clear legal definition of it.
 Artificial islands may vary in size from small islets reclaimed solely to support a single pillar of a building or structure to those that support entire communities and cities.
 Archaeologists argue that such islands were created as far back as the Neolithic era.
 Early artificial islands included floating structures in still waters or wooden or megalithic structures erected in shallow waters (e.g. crannógs and Nan Madol discussed below).

 In modern times, artificial islands are usually formed by land reclamation, but some are formed by flooding of valleys resulting in the tops of former knolls getting isolated by water (e.g., Barro Colorado Island).
 There are several reasons for the construction of these islands, which include residential, industrial, commercial, structural (for bridge pylons) or strategic purposes.
 One of the world's largest artificial islands, René-Levasseur Island, was formed by the flooding of two adjacent reservoirs.
 Technological advancements have made it feasible to build artificial islands in waters as deep as 75 meters.
 The size of the waves and the structural integrity of the island play a crucial role in determining the maximum depth.

 History

-Despite a popular image of modernity, artificial islands actually have a long history in many parts of the world, dating back to the reclaimed islands of Ancient Egyptian civilization, the Stilt crannogs of prehistoric Wales, Scotland and Ireland, the ceremonial centers of Nan Madol in Micronesia and the still extant floating islands of Lake Titicaca.
-The city of Tenochtitlan, the Aztec predecessor of Mexico City that was home to 500,000 people when the Spaniards arrived, stood on a small natural island in Lake Texcoco that was surrounded by countless artificial chinamitl islands.
+Despite a popular image of modernity, artificial islands actually have a long history in many parts of the world, dating back to Al-Sayah Island, in Bahrain – the world's first permanent artificial island, created at least 1,200 years ago around a water spring.
+Ancient reclaimed islands of Ancient Egyptian civilization, the Stilt crannogs of prehistoric Wales, Scotland and Ireland, the ceremonial centers of Nan Madol in Micronesia and the still extant floating islands of Lake Titicaca can also be found.
+Made around The city of Tenochtitlan, the Aztec predecessor of Mexico City that was home to 500,000 people when the Spaniards arrived, stood on a small natural island in Lake Texcoco that was surrounded by countless artificial chinamitl islands.